moquality/android-hardware-testing-docs/README.md

-## Quick Setup
+## Quickstart

 **Mobile phone setup**

 * Ensure that the following settings are set on the phone:

   * Settings &gt; Display &gt; Sleep after 30 minutes

   * Settings &gt; Security &gt; Screenlock &gt; None

 * Note down the "Device ID" after executing the following command.
 If authorization is necessary on the phone, do authorize the computer to access the phone.

 * ```
   adb devices
   ```
-* Execute the following command in the shell
+* You have to kill the ADB server on the host machine.
+Execute the following command in the shell.

 * ```
   adb kill-server
   ```

-* Download config.yml sent in the email.
+* Download config.yml sent in the email sent to you.
 Copy the "Device ID" in config.yml and save it.

 **Docker setup**